 Individuals who have completed training through non-degree awarding agencies or institutions may apply for evaluation for credit.
 Examples include recognized nursing and fire service training, law enforcement/corrections, or fire science academies and other certifications or licenses.
 Official documentation of training or licensure is required.
 All certifications or licenses must be current and valid, and training must be documented with ACE National Guide to College Credit for Workforce Training.
-If training is not documented with ACE, students should apply for credit using the PLA Portfolio and/or Challenge Examination methods.
+If training is not documented with ACE, students should apply for credit using the portfolio and/or challenge examination methods.
 Credit awards are subject to departmental approval.

-INTERNATIONAL BACCALAUREATE (IB)
+International Baccalaureate (IB)